Mid Cornwall · PL26

 Why St Stephen-in-Brannel is its own job.

 Conservation Area covers the village core including the church.
 China clay heritage and surrounding former clay pits shape much of the parish landscape and create brownfield opportunities.
 For loft conversion specifically, parts of St Stephen-in-Brannel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every St Stephen-in-Brannel project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+So every St Stephen-in-Brannel job runs as a PL26-specific piece of work — local policy, local fabric, local builders.
+Most of our loft conversion work in St Stephen-in-Brannel lands on post-war estates, with detailing that has to nod to the wider Indian Queens streetscape.

 Planning note